Annual Tax Letter to Clients

 Dear Tax Client:

 As you prepare your tax documents, please remember that we need ALL pages of your tax documents, both front and back.
 Not supplying all pages slows down the preparation process.
-We will return all your documentation in your completed tax package.
-Should it be necessary to amend your tax return later because documentation was not provided to us at the time of preparation/e-filing, there will be a minimum amended tax return fee of $150.
+We will return all of your documentation in your completed tax package.
+Should it be necessary to amend your tax return at a later date because documentation was not provided to us at the time of preparation/e-filing, there will be a minimum amended tax return fee of $200.
 This fee could be higher if additional forms are required with the amending of the tax return.
-Please make sure you have all your tax documents before you ask us to e-file your return.
+Please make sure you have all of your tax documents before you ask us to e-file your return.

-Identity Theft and Tax Scams.
-With the increase in identity theft and tax scams continuing to plague us all, the IRS is working hard to match data and cut the bad guys off before they take your identity or tax refund.
-As for those horrible tax scams, please remember that the IRS will never initiate contact with you via the telephone, e-mail, or by knocking on your front door.
-The IRS will never ask you to pay a tax liability with prepaid cards of any type.
-If there are issues with your tax returns and/or tax liability, the IRS will always contact you via letter correspondence first.
+Identity Theft and Scams The IRS continues to warn taxpayers about tax scams.
+Please remember that the IRS will never ask you to pay a tax liability with prepaid cards of any type.
+If there are issues with your tax returns and/or tax liability, the IRS will contact you via letter correspondence first.
 Don't give crooks any information or fall for their tricks and scams.
-So, remember to either hang-up, hit the delete key, or shut the door on those scam artists!
+So remember to either hang-up, hit the delete key, or shut the door on those scam artists!

 Documents Typically Needed to Prepare a Tax Return.
 The following documents and information are good examples of what is generally needed to complete your tax return: